tjumyk/neteasy/README.md

 ## System Support

+Currently, we support **Windows 10** and **Ubuntu 16.04**.

-Currently, **only Linux** is supported.
-However, the support for MacOS or Windows seems not hard to implement.
+However, the support for MacOS seems not hard to implement.
 Welcome to contribute! :smile:

 ## Disclaimer